 General Characteristics of Project Area

-The new 132kV DGS will be constructed onabout 6 Acres of land Chak No.32 in Mouza Walana (about 26km from Rahim Yar Khan) in Rahim Yar Khan District.
+The new 132kV DGS will be constructed onabout 6 Acres of land Chak No.32 in Mouza Sanjarpur (about 26km from Sadiqabad) in Rahim Yar Khan District.
 The DGS proposed site is located in an agricultural area.
-There are non-fruit trees in the DGS site which woulld need to be removed.Negotiation for purchase of land is being finalized, the price has been agreed, and the transfer is pending.
+There are about 20 non-fruit trees in the DGS site which woulld need to be removed.Land for the grid station has been purchased on willing-seller, willing-buyer bases.
+Price has been agreed after negociation, andland has been transferred to MEPCO.

 Affected Administrative Units

-This transmission line will pass through a 500m corridor affecting about 20 trees (actual numberswill be detrmined when the final line route is identified).The area to be affected by the new works for theWalanaDGS falls in Dist.
+This transmission line will pass through a 500m corridor affecting about 20 trees (actual numberswill be detrmined when the final line route is identified).The area to be affected by the new works for theSanjarpurDGS falls in Dist.
 Rahim Yar Khan.
-Interviews were conducted with the public near the DGS site andtransmission lineproposed corridor to obtain their views on the subproject and any perceived impacts.
+Interviews were conducted with the landowners, public near the DGS site andtransmission lineproposed corridor to obtain their views on the subproject and any perceived impacts.

 Physical Resources